steffenagger/react-native-device-time-format/README.md

  * @return {Promise<string>} formatted string HH:mm / h:mm A, depending on device setting
  */
 const getCurrentHourFormat = async (date) => {
-  const using24HourFormat = await DeviceTimeFormat.is24HourFormat()
+  const is24Hour = await is24HourFormat()
-  return moment(date).format(using24HourFormat ?
+  return moment(date).format(is24Hour ?
 'HH:mm' : 'h:mm A'))
 }
 ```

-All native modules runs asynchronous, we suggest updating an internal state in your app when `AppState` changes to active.
+All native modules runs asynchronous, I would suggest updating an internal state in your app when `AppState` changes to active.